The American Cancer Society’s estimates for brain and spinal cord tumors in the United States for 2023 include both adults and children.

 Overall, the chance that a person will develop a malignant tumor of the brain or spinal cord in their lifetime is less than 1%.
 The risk of developing any type of brain or spinal cord tumor is slightly higher among women than among men, although the risk of developing a malignant tumor is slightly higher for men than for women.
 This is largely because certain types of tumors are more common in one gender or the other (for example, meningiomas are more common in women).

-Survival rates for brain and spinal cord tumors vary widely, depending on the type of tumor.
-Survival rates for some of the more common types of brain and spinal cord tumors are discussed in the section Survival rates for selected adult brain and spinal cord tumors.
+Survival rates for brain and spinal cord tumors vary widely, depending on the type of tumor (and other factors).
+Rates for some of the more common types of brain and spinal cord tumors are discussed in Survival Rates for Selected Adult Brain and Spinal Cord Tumors.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Cancer Facts & Figures 2023.
 Atlanta, Ga: American Cancer Society; 2023.